Some people think that by calling

 The only solution for healing is love.
 But the narcissistic parent doesn’t seem able to love their child.
 If they did, they might not have abused them in the first place.
 They wouldn’t get angry if their adult child remembers the abuse and they would apologize, rebuild the relationship to show their child unconditional love.

 So to recap, we are not name calling, we are identifying a chain of symptoms that are often described as narcissism.
-These possible identifiers are merely a sketch of what might be going on and certainly red flags–so much that you might really benefit from a professional counselor to help you sort it all out.
+These possible identifiers are merely a sketch of what might be going on and certainly red flags–so much that if you are dealing with someone close to you who has this type of behaviors, you might really benefit from a professional counselor to help you sort it out.
 This is not your fault.
 You have no reason to be ashamed.
-You deserve empathy and support.
+Give yourself the empathy and support you deserve.

-Find a good counselor.
-There is a world full of people who DO have empathy and people just like you who are worthy of love, so go out and find them.
-Just say NO to narcissism.
+There’s a world full of people who DO have empathy and people just like you who are worthy of love, so go find them and just say NO to narcissism.

 *ACON — Adult Children of Narcissists